cnorling/notepad/README.md

 - [the genesis of kafka](http://notes.stephenholiday.com/Kafka.pdf) is a good whitepaper showing how kafka came to be
 - [a whitepaper on spanner's availability](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/45855.pdf) is a good article to read about how google manages their own georedundant database
+- [the genesis of postgres](https://dsf.berkeley.edu/postgres-v4r2/postgres.faq) from berkley is absolutely worth reading

 # golang